daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-- Legendary fish are instead worth 2.5% bonus to fish sell price, including Extended Family.
+- Legendary fish are 5 regular fish; i.e., 2.5% bonus to fish sell price.
+This includes Extended Family, and the legendary fish from Sardew Aquarium and Ridgeside Village, if those mods are installed.
-- Lingering tackle effects last for 40 uses (same as regular tackle), effectively doubling tackle duration, but more importantly, allowing different tackles to be used together. **The same tackle effect cannot stack with itself.**
+- Lingering tackle effects last for 40 uses (same as regular tackle).
+This effectively doubles tackle duration, but more importantly, it allows two tackles to be in effect at the same time. **Note that the same tackle effect cannot stack with itself**, so this encourages swapping out different tackles, mixing and matching.
 </font>
 </ul>
 </details>